Grumman EA-6B Prowler: 20th century

 Prowlers jammed Libyan radar and air defenses during Operation El Dorado Canyon in April 1986.
-Similarly, Prowlers from VAQ-135 on jammed Iranian Ground Control Intercept radars, surface-to-air missile guidance radars and communication systems during Operation Praying Mantis on 18 April 1988.
+Similarly, Prowlers from VAQ-135 on jammed Iranian ground control intercept radars, surface-to-air missile-guidance radars, and communication systems during Operation Praying Mantis on 18 April 1988.

-During 1991, a total of 39 EA-6Bs were involved in Operation Desert Storm; 27 were based on six aircraft carriers while 12 from USMC shore bases.
+During 1991, 39 EA-6Bs were involved in Operation Desert Storm; 27 were based on six aircraft carriers, while 12 were from USMC shore bases.
 During 4,600 flight hours, Prowlers fired over 150 AGM-88 HARM missiles, the majority of which were targeted at radars and communications nodes across Iraqi's integrated air defense system.
-In total, U.S. Navy Prowlers flew 1,132 sorties while USMC EA-6Bs flew 516 sorties; no losses were incurred.
+In total, USN Prowlers flew 1,132 sorties, while USMC EA-6Bs flew 516 sorties; no losses were incurred.

-Following the retirement of the EF-111 Raven in 1998, the EA-6B was the only dedicated aerial radar jammer aircraft of the United States Armed Forces, until the fielding of the Navy's EA-18G Growler in 2009.
-The EA-6B was flown in almost all American combat operations from 1972 until its retirement in 2019, and was frequently flown in support of missions undertaken by the United States Air Force.
+Following the retirement of the EF-111 Raven in 1998, the EA-6B was the only dedicated aerial radar-jammer aircraft of the United States Armed Forces, until the fielding of the Navy's EA-18G Growler in 2009.
+The EA-6B was flown in almost all American combat operations from 1972 until its retirement in 2019 and was frequently flown in support of missions undertaken by the United States Air Force (USAF).